ChristianVillalba/differences_functional_components_and_hooks/README.md

 Instructor: Dr. Angela Yu

 ## Description
+This project just makes a comparation between
+* Functional Component
+* Class Component

+These are the two ways to add state into a React app.

 We created ClassComponent.jsx, it has a single button which increases the number of the count.
 FunctionalComponent.jsx does the same, but it requires less code.

+## Notes

 In the past, the main reason why people converted their functional components into class components
 was because it was required in order to have state.